-6.1 Objective,

-describing, briefly and directly, the technical regulation's purpose.

-6.2 Field of application,

-describing to whom, and under what conditions, the technical regulation applies to.

-6.3 Terms and definitions,

-establishing the main terms required to understand and implement the regulation; when necessary, this chapter is used to explain possible acronyms.

-6.4 General, Technical, and Administrative Requirements,

-explaining the regulation's prescriptions and mandates and composing the body of the document.
+- 6.1.
+Objective, describing, briefly and directly, the technical regulation's purpose. - 6.2.
+Application, describing to whom, and under what conditions, the technical regulation applies to. - 6.3.
+Terms & definitions, establishing the main terms required to understand and to implement the regulation; when necessary, this chapter is used to explain possible acronyms. - 6.4.
+General, Technical, and Administrative Requirements, explaining the regulation's prescriptions and mandates and composing the body of the document.
 It is usually advisable to have the requirements in one or more items to ensure text simplicity, logic, and fluidity.
 The items are organized per subject or process, or in some other manner, and the prescriptions are established in a clear and objective manner, avoiding overly extensive paragraphs.